-As we read the works of various Arminian writers, it seems that their first and perhaps most serious error is that they do not give sufficient importance to the sinful rebellion and spiritual separation of the human race from God that occurred in the fall of Adam.
-Some neglect it altogether, while for others it seems to be a far away event that has little influence in the lives of people today.
-But unless we insist on the reality of that spiritual separation from God, and the totally disastrous effect that it had on the entire human race, we shall never be able properly to appreciate our real condition or our desperate need of a Redeemer.
+The first and perhaps most serious error of the Arminian writers is that they do not give sufficient importance to the sinful rebellion and spiritual separation of the human race from God, that occurred in the fall of Adam.
+Some neglect it altogether, while for others it seems to be a faraway event that has little influence in the lives of people today.
+But unless the Bible-believing Christian insists on the reality of that spiritual separation from God, and the totally disastrous effect that it had on the entire human race, he shall never be able properly to appreciate his real condition or desperate need of a redeemer.

-Perhaps it will help us to realize more clearly what fallen man's condition really is if we compare it with that of the fallen angels.
+Perhaps it will help to realize more clearly what fallen man's condition really is, if it is compared with that of the fallen angels.
 Angels were created before man, and each angel was placed on test as an individual, personal, moral being.
 This apparently was a pure test of obedience, as was that of Adam.
-Some of the angles stood their test, for reasons only fully known to God, and, as a result, were then confirmed in a state of perfect angelic holiness, and are now the elect angels in heaven (I Tim.
+Some of the angels stood their test (for reasons fully known only to God) and as a result were then confirmed in a state of perfect angelic holiness; these are now the elect angels in heaven (1 Tim.
 5:21).
-But others fell and are now the demons that we read of in the Scriptures, the devil apparently being the one of highest rank among those who fell.

-In Jude we read of "angels that kept not their own principality but left their proper habitation, he [God] hath kept in everlasting bonds under darkness unto the judgment of the great day" (v.6).
-And in II Peter we read that "God spared not angels when they sinned, but cast them down to hell, and committed them to pits of darkness, to be reserved unto judgment" (2:4).
-The devil and the demons are totally alienated from God, totally given over to sin, and without any hope of redemption.
-Their fate is described by Christ as that of being cast into "the eternal fire which is prepared for the devil and his angels: (Matt.
+But others fell and are now the demons mentioned in the Scriptures (the devil apparently being the one of highest rank among those who fell).
+Jude wrote that the "angels which kept not their first estate, but left their own habitation, [God] hath reserved in everlasting chains under darkness unto the judgment of the great day" (v.
+6).
+Furthermore, "God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment" (2 Pet.
+2:4).
+The devil and the demons are totally alienated from God, totally given over to sin, without any hope of redemption.
+Their fate is described by Christ as that of being cast into "everlasting fire, prepared for the devil and his angels" (Mt.
 25:41).

 There is no redemption for fallen angels.
-The writer of the Epistle to the Hebrews says, "For verily not to angels doth he give help, but he giveth help to the seed of Abraham" (2:16).
+The writer of the epistle to the Hebrews says, "For verily not to angels doth he give help, but he giveth help to the seed of Abraham" (2:16).
 Their fate is fixed and certain.
-For men and for angels endless punishment is the penalty for endless sinning against God.
-Some would try to make God appear unjust as though He inflicts endless punishment for sins committed only in this life.
-But lost men and lost angels or demons are endlessly in rebellion against God, and they endlessly receive punishment for that rebellion.
+For men and for angels, endless punishment is the penalty for endless sinning against God.
+Some would try to make God appear unjust, as though He inflicts endless punishment for sins committed only in this life.
+But lost men and lost angels (or demons) are endlessly in rebellion against God, and they endlessly receive punishment for that rebellion.

-But when God created man a moral creature, He proceeded on a different plan than He did with the angelic order.
-Instead of creating all men at one time and placing them on test individually, He created one man, with a physical body, from whom the entire human race would descend, and who, because of his union with all of those who would come after him, could be appointed as the legal or federal head and representative of the entire human race.
-If he stood the test, he and all of his descendants, his children, would be confirmed in holiness and established in a state of perpetual creaturely bliss as were the holy angels.
-But if he fell, as did the other angels, he and all his posterity would be subject to eternal punishment.
-It was as if God said, "This time, if sin is to enter, let it enter by one man, so that redemption also can be provided by one man."
+When God created man a moral creature, He proceeded on a different plan than He did with the angelic order.
+Instead of creating all men at one time and placing them on test individually, He created one man with a physical body, from whom the entire human race would descend, and who (because of his union with all those who would come after him) could be appointed as the legal or federal head and representative of the entire human race.
+If he stood the test, he and all his descendants would be confirmed in holiness and established in a state of perpetual creaturely bliss (as were the holy angels).
+But if he fell (as did the fallen angels), he and all his posterity would be subject to eternal punishment.
+It was as if God said, "This time, if sin is to enter, let it enter by one man, so that redemption also can be provided by one Man."